-Sort involves removing unneeded items from the workplace.
-Facilities can eliminate waste by reducing clutter and maximizing the available workspace.
+Sort eliminates waste by reducing clutter and maximizing the available workspace.
 Remove tools, supplies, and equipment that are not needed in the work area.
-This enables workers to get an idea of how much space they have available and prepares the area for the next step in 5S.

-Set in Order requires work areas, tools, and supplies to be arranged in a manner that will improve efficiency and make it easier to do work.
+Set in Order improves efficiency and make it easier to do work.
 This includes reducing the distance between workstations, locating supplies near their point-of-use, and making organization visible with labels and floor marking.
-These changes will reduce waste (reaching, bending, stretching, waiting, and time spent looking for items).
-Workers have what they need, where they need it.

-Shine requires the work area to be cleaned after each shift.
-This helps workers spot issues by removing clutter and other items that can hide problems.
+Shine helps workers spot issues by removing clutter and other items that can hide problems.
 A clean facility will make it easier to find oil leaks and spot excessive wear caused by improper alignment, or identify equipment that is not functioning correctly.
-This step is not about simply cleaning the work area.
-It is about critically examining the work area and documenting potential issues.
-Is there more dust or debris than usual, unusual dirt buildup, or metal shavings in oil that leaked from a drive?
-Problems are identified and addressed before they cause major issues.

 Standardize consists of documenting changes, so they can be applied in similar work areas.
-Facilities can improve the efficiency by applying consistent improvements throughout the workplace.
 When workers move from one station to the next, they have what they need and can perform work efficiently.

 Sustain requires each step to be repeated on a daily basis.
 This ensures that facilities can improve work practices on a daily basis.